madpsy/xpa125b_controller/README.md

 + There is virtually no input validation.
 Therefore all input values are trusted.
 This can be a pro or a con.
 + Provide schematics for the interface board to the XPA125B amplifier
 + Add instructions how to adapt for other amplifiers

+# Thanks

+Quick shout out to https://www.hobbypcb.com/ for some of the CI-V logic.